 My youngest son and three of my grandkids live nearby and I really enjoy riding with them over our 80 acres in our "rough country" modified golf cart.
-The youngest grandson, at the age of 7, asked for a baby cow for Christmas one year so grandpa and he are now in the cattle business with fifteen cows and a new calf.
+The 2nd youngest grandson, at the age of 10, asked for a baby cow for Christmas one year so grandpa and he are now in the cattle business with sixteen cows and calves.
 He takes good care of his cows while his dad and I work on the fences.
 I don't see how I ever had time for a job!
 My oldest son and two older grandkids live near Chattanooga, TN and we don't get to see them nearly as much as we would like to; but we deal with it as best we can.
 Both of my sons and my oldest grandson have all become HAMS so we have now become a ham family.
 Some of us are more active than others but I can now boast of three generations of HAM operators in the family.
-My daughter and her husband have a baby girl that loves her PopPop and is into everything; but isn't interested in anything she can't chew.
+My daughter and her husband have a little girl that loves her PopPop and is into everything; but isn't interested in anything she can't chew.
 She would rather be outside than inside and loves to ride the golfcart.
+She has a baby brother she adores and is a little jealous of.
 My son in law has shown some interest in Ham radio but works all the time... but I am still looking to expand my HAM family eventually.
 HI HI

 My favorite operating position in the shack.
 The layout changes from time to time.